 The Age of Aquarius

-The Aquarius has a 49-key keyboard but in the dreaded rubber-chicklet style.
-To further muddy the waters for users trying to operate the computer, there is no space bar… a small SPACE key is located on the bottom left row.
+The Aquarius has a 49-key keyboard but in the dreaded rubber-chiclet style, only literally this time: an honest appraisal would probably have the tiny keys SMALLER than chiclets .
+To further muddy the waters for users trying to operate the computer, there is no space bar… a small SPACE key is located on the far side of the bottom left row.
 Opposite this on the other end is the RETURN key, therefore flying in the face of a standard computer keyboard layout.
 The format of this keyboard does, however, make possible keyboard templates that can be installed over top to give quick reference for commands.
-Made available soon after release are to be connectable peripherals such as a modem that can be used to connect to an online service dubbed Aquarius Home Services, and a data storage device.
+Made available soon after release are to be connectable peripherals such as a modem that can be used to connect to an online service dubbed Aquarius Home Services, and a tape cassette Data Recorder device.
 Offered as well is a thermal printer rated at 80 characters a second, up to 40 columns wide, utilizing rolls of 4 3/4″ thermal paper.
 A switch located at the back of the printer can put the device in either graphics, mixed or text mode.

 These devices are also available along with the computer in a complete package called the COM/PAC for sale around $500.
-Mattel also promises that hit Intellivision games, such as Advanced Dungeons & Dragons, Tron Deadly Discs, Football and Lock ‘n’ Chase, will get Aquarius versions.
+While the computer is incompatible with Intellivision cartridges, Mattel also promises that hit software for that system, such as Advanced Dungeons & Dragons, Tron Deadly Discs, Football and Lock ‘n’ Chase, will get Aquarius versions.
 In all, thirty-two titles are planned for the first half of 1983, all in cartridge format, with more to follow by the end of the year.
 These carts are facilitated by a slot at the rear of the device, protected by a dust cover when not in use.
 Into this slot can also be inserted the Mini Expander, which can accept program cartridges, the memory expansion modules, or a combo of the two.
 It also offers two hand controllers (similar to the design of those of the Intellivision, but incompatible with the console) and two additional sound channels.